Louispettitt/ArgoCD/README.md

 HELP:
 - If you get the following ```FATA[0000] Argo CD server address unspecified``` then make sure you are logged in from the CLI:
 - Are you running argocd server locally, as a process?
-In this case you can use argocd login localhost:8080.
+In this case you can use ```argocd login localhost:8080```.

 - Encode argocd token by using the following syntax:
 - echo -n 'super-secret-password' | base64